 1. Liberal Arts Anthropology is growing

-As I emphasize at the beginning of What is Anthropology, there is a growing interest in the field, a growing number of undergraduate majors, a growing international presence, and projected job growth.
+As I emphasized at the beginning of my 2011-2013 statement on What is Anthropology, there was a growing interest in the field, a growing number of undergraduate majors, a growing international presence, and projected job growth.
 While we should still encourage and support the anthropology done at main research universities, we should also recognize the potential of liberal arts anthropology in small colleges, internationally, and the work of applied practitioners.
 Anthropology is growing not because we are telling students they can get jobs “in anthropology” (many anthropologists go out of their way to caution against such direct vocational messages), but because people are interested in what anthropology has to say and anthropological approaches to human problems.

 2. The issue of jobs and college is part of a broader political and economic failure.